Rust Valley Restorers

 Rust Valley Restorers is a Canadian documentary series produced by Mayhem Entertainment for History in association with Corus Entertainment.
 Reruns of the series air on DTour (formerly Prime and TVTropolis).
+Internationally the series is distributed by Netflix and shown as a Netflix original series.

-In the United States seasons 1 & 2 are distributed by Netflix, while seasons 3 & 4 are distributed by Motor Trend On Demand (although are referred to as seasons 4 & 5, respectively).
-However, internationally the series is distributed by Netflix and shown as a Netflix original series.
+In the United States. seasons 1 and 2 are distributed by Netflix, while seasons 3 and 4 are distributed by Motor Trend+ (in which that streaming service refers to them as seasons 4 and 5, respectively).

 Premise

-The series takes place in the South Shuswap, an area in Tappen, British Columbia, also called as "Rust Valley", which is known for its unique car community and junkyards.
+The series takes place in the South Shuswap, an area in Tappen, British Columbia, also known as "Rust Valley", which is known for its unique car community and junkyards.
 It is shot at a vintage automobile restoration shop run by skilled craftsmen who restore, trade and sell classic cars into collectible vehicles.